-The nominated governor (NG) for safeguarding collaborates with the Head of School and the D/DSL to complete an annual safeguarding audit return to the local authority.
+The nominated governor (NG) for safeguarding collaborates with the Headteacher and the D/DSL to complete an annual safeguarding audit return to the local authority.

 Safer Recruitment

 Our governors monitor the school's safer recruitment practice, including the Single Central Record.